Your Questions Answered + Class Policies

 Monday-Friday: 10 am-9 pm; Saturday, 10 am-5 pm.
-We take breaks during the holidays and the months of December and August.
+We take breaks between classes, during the holidays and the months of December and August.
 Be sure to check with us before coming over during those times.

 For those enrolled in one of PFI’s certificate programs, please refer to your enrollment agreement.
 For others, refunds are available until 48 hours before class start; 24 hours before a private lesson starts.
 No refunds or transfers after class or private lesson starts.
 Please don’t forfeit your fees!
 Please let us know if you can’t come so someone else can use that class or lesson time.

 Students sign up for Open Sewing.
 It takes place Mondays, 1-5 pm or Saturdays, 10 am-1 pm, or register for Private Lessons.
 These take place Monday-Saturday, 2-5 pm.
 You can also request a private lesson here.

 Classes must have a minimum of six students.
 During COVID, sewing classes have a maximum of eight.
 Patternmaking classes have a maximum of six.
 On-line classes have a maximum of twenty.

 Yes, we have a supply store.
 We sell fabric plus zippers, buttons, thread and other notions.
 Our prices are low because of our low overhead.
 We offer a 20 percent discount to current students.
 Hours for our supply store are the same as above.